Egzek/python_test_framework/README.md

 ## Running tests
-To run the tests you can use either pytest itself or tox.
+To run the tests, you can use either pytest or tox.

 #### Running all tests

-To run all the scripts type:
+To run all the scripts, type:
 ```bash
 pytest .
 ```